zorael/kameloso/README.md

 * `colours`, compiles in terminal colours
 * `web`, compiles in plugins with web lookup (`webtitles`, `reddit` and `bashquotes`)
 * `full`, includes both of the above
-* `twitch`, everything so far, plus the Twitch bot
+* `twitch`, everything so far, plus the Twitch streamer bot
 * `posix`, default on Posix-like systems (Linux, OSX, ...), equals `full`
 * `windows`, default on Windows, also equals `full`
 * `cygwin`, equals `full` but with extra code needed for running under the default Cygwin terminal (**mintty**)
 * `twitch+cygwin`, `cygwin` but with the Twitch bot
-* `polyglot`, equals everything available, including things like more error messages and the Admin plugin being able to see Twitch users (more of a development build)
+* `polyglot`, equals everything available, including things like more error messages (development build)

 List them with `dub build --print-configs`.
 You can specify which to compile with the `-c` switch.
 Not supplying one will make it build the default for your operating system.